-Last Updated: 19th October 2018
+Last Updated: 19th May 2023

 Please read the following carefully to understand our views and practices regarding your personal information and how we may collect it and treat it.

 For convenience, we have divided our data protection policies into three separate pages:

 If you have any questions, please do not hesitate to contact our appointed Data Privacy Officers, CJ Association Management, or email@example.com or, if you prefer to call or write to us, then you can find our contact details at the bottom of this page.